Louis Straker

 Sir Louis Hilton Straker, KCMG (born 23 February 1944) is a politician who served as Deputy Prime Minister of Saint Vincent and the Grenadines from 2015 to 2020.
 He was the Minister of Foreign Affairs, Commerce and Trade from 2001 to May 17, 2005 when he was transferred to the Ministry of Transport, Works and Housing during a cabinet reshuffle.
 He became Foreign Minister again in December 2005.

 Early life and education

 Straker was born on 23 February 1944 in Layou.
 He was raised in Saint Vincent and the Grenadines by his father Bertram Augustus Straker.

-He was educated at the Layou Government school, then to the Emmanuel High school an later gained higher education at the Hunter College, New York.
+He was educated at the Layou Government school, then to the Emmanuel High school and later gained higher education at the Hunter College, New York.